Programmers and Teachers:

 How the Calculator Works

-Because computer processors are so much more capable of fast, simple calculations than a human, the calculator can go through these routines in the blink of an eye and return you a result that is accurate to a minimum of the fourth decimal place.
+Because computer processors are so much more capable of fast, simple calculations than a human, the calculator can go through these routines in the blink of an eye and return you a result that is accurate to a minimum of the fifth decimal place.